wp-plugins/wp-forecast/readme.txt

      Frans Lieshout		translation to dutch
      Luís Reis			translation to portugues
      Håkan Carlström		translation to swedish
+     Gabriele von der Ohe	translation to german with entities (for iso-8859-1 or latin1 blogs)
+     Martin Loyer		translation to french
+     Robert Lang		language file for en_US
+     Detti Giulio		translation to italian

    All the others giving feedback about missing features and bugs